code-check/challenge-look-and-say/README.md

 - SecretTest1.
 Passes an integer of '8', and expects a correct answer.
 - SecretTest2.
 Passes an integer of '20', and expects a correct answer.
 - SecretTest3.
 Passes an integer of '10000'.
-Find the initial 500 digits of the expected output, and write this in the first line of [answer.md](answer.md).
-Explain how you solved the problem beginning from line 2.
+Find the initial 500 digits of the expected output, and write this in the first line of [longOutput.txt](longOutput.txt).

 If your function is implemented correctly, the first 2 tests will pass.